mth/yeti/doc/reference.rst

 +-----------+-------------------------------+

-All arithmetic and bitwise operators have the type *number* → *number* → *number*.
+All arithmetic and bitwise operators have the type *number* → *number* → *number* and left associativity.
 The bitwise, integer division and remainder operators truncate fractional part from their arguments, doing the given operation using only the integer part of the argument.

 Structure merge operator with
 ''''''''''''''''''''''''''''''''